Our Organisational Structure

 Safeguarding Partnership Support Team

 The day to day work of the LSCP will be undertaken by Safeguarding Partnership Support Team reporting to the Head of Safeguarding and Quality Assurance in the Council.
-The unit will provide organisational and administrative support for the Executive and Partnership Boards and well as sub groups and be responsible for the day to day running of the Partnership.
+The unit will provide organisational and administrative support for the Executive and Safeguarding Partnership and well as sub groups and be responsible for the day to day running of the Partnership.

 A member of the support team will have responsibility for supporting with data analysis to ensure understanding of need, emerging issues and relevant service performance, in particular answering the questions: